Himan10/SyncMyObsidian/README.md

   2. ***systemctl stop obsidian:***
   This command stops the obsidian application, and creates a file named "modified_files.json" under the "logs/" directory.
   This file contains a JSON object where a key named "files" contains all the file paths that you've modified while using obsidian.
 This is an important file which is also used by the script mentioned in the *ExecStop*.
 If this file somehow isn't created, then there are going to be some issues with the code.
+You can also stop the application either by ctrl+c or clicking on 'x' button or however you like.
   ```json
   {
     "files" : [